Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Texans stats and trends

-- Houston's games this year have hit the over on three of six set point totals (50%).
+- Houston's games this season have gone over the total in three out of six opportunities (50%).

-- Houston is 3-0 against the spread and 1-2 overall when the team scores more than 18.2 points.
+- Houston is 3-0 against the spread and 1-2 overall when the team puts up more than 18.2 points.

-- Houston is 2-1 against the spread and 1-2 overall when the team amasses more than 342.8 yards.
+- Houston is 2-1 against the spread and 1-2 overall when the team amasses over 342.8 yards.

-- The Texans have turned the ball over 11 times, two fewer times than the Cardinals have forced turnovers (13).
+- The Texans have 11 giveaways this season, while the Cardinals have 13 takeaways.

 Home and road insights

-- The average point total in Cardinals home games this season is 49.5 points, 2.0 more than this outing's over/under (47.5).
+- The average point total in Cardinals home games this season is 49.5 points, 2.0 more than this matchup's over/under (47.5).

-- In away games, Houston has only one win against the spread and is 0-3 overall.
+- Away from home, Houston has only one win against the spread and is 0-3 overall.

-- This season, in three road games, Houston has gone over the total once.
+- Houston has hit the over once in three road games this season.

 - Texans away games this season average 46.5 total points, 1.0 fewer than this outing's over/under (47.5).